andyholmes/annex/README.md

 # Annex

-Annex is a simple appstore for [GNOME Shell Extensions](gnome-shell-extensions).
+Annex is a simple appstore for [GNOME Shell Extensions][gnome-shell-extensions].

 ## Status